What is a bartending certification or licence?

 What to consider when hiring a bartender

-To hire skilled bartenders and ensure proper training and certification, consider guiding candidates through the process:
+To hire skilled bartenders and ensure proper training and certification, consider the following aspects:

 Developed skills